AlexHarn/bfrv1_icetray/snowstorm/resources/docs/config.rst

         uniform:
             limits: [[0.9, 1.1]]

-The sampling distribution can be individually specified for each perturber by the ``type`` argument followed by the distribution's name.
+The sampling distribution can be individually specified for each parametrization by the ``type`` argument followed by the distribution's name.
 In the example above, a uniform sampling distribution between 0.9 and 1.1 is specified.

 The parameters of the sampling distributions, e.g. the limits of the uniform distribution, are defined as subitems of the distribution's name.